CompareGuru Financial Services is an authorised financial services provider FSP. 47696

-People often treat their classic car better than they would their own family.
 Generally, one could define a car as ‘classic’ when it is more than 20 years old and doesn’t travel more than 10 000 kilometres per year.
-This, however, has long remained a burning question among car enthusiasts.
+This, however, has long divided car enthusiasts.

 Ordinary insurance is for ordinary cars.
-The book value of an ordinary car goes down every year and so does the total amount the insurance company will pay out if you.
+The book value of an ordinary car goes down every year, and so does the total amount that the insurance company will pay out in a claim.

 Well-maintained classics, however, hold their value and often appreciate in price.
 You definitely want the right insurance, which recognises the real value of your car.

 It’s fairly easy to find insurance for a classic, and the premiums are comparatively low.
 However, you usually have to contact a specialist insurer.

 You could speak to your local classic car club, or fellow collectors.
 Usage often dictates the nature of insurance, and most insurance companies will have a stipulation for maximum mileage.